ShaneFlandermeyer/rl-playground/README.md

 pip install poetry
 ```

 * In your terminal, change into the directory for this project.
-For example, in my linux desktop, I installed the project in ```/home/shane/src/```, so I would running
+For example, in my linux desktop, I installed the project in ```/home/shane/src/```, so I would run

 ```[bash]
 cd /home/shane/src/rl-playground/